 - The clinical evaluation for efficacy and safety.

 The Discipline of Pharmacology and Therapeutics has been actively engaged in neuropharmacological research for over 30 years.
-In 1998, the MSc in Neuropharmacology was introduced to provide students with the skills necessary to develop a career in important area of research, and aims to provide:
+In 1998, the MSc in Neuropharmacology was introduced to provide students with the skills necessary to develop a career in important area of research.

-Successful students will normally hold at least a Second Class Honours Level 8 degree from a diversity of undergraduate disciplines, ranging from Chemistry through Life Science subjects to Psychology.
-Students are also considered who have a Level 7 degree and three years relevant work experience.
-IELTS score of 6.0+ (with not less than 5.5 in any one component).
+Successful students will normally hold at least a Second Class Honours Level 8 degree from any of a range of undergraduate disciplines, from Chemistry to Life Science subjects to Psychology.
+Students are also considered who have a Level 7 degree and three years’ relevant work experience.
+IELTS score of 6.5 (with not less than 5.5 in any one component).

 1 year, full-time